Lumiwealth/lumibot/README.md

 asset as key and the data object as value.
 Subsequent assets + data can be added and then the dictionary can be passed into Lumibot for backtesting.

+One of the important differences when using Pandas backtester is that you must use an `Asset` object for each data csv file loaded.
+You may not use a `symbol` as you might in Yahoo backtester.
 For an example, let's assume we have futures data for the ES mini.
 First step would be to create an asset object:
 ```python